-The 9th Heron Island Conference on Reactive Intermediates and Unusual Molecules will be held at
+The 9th Heron Island Conference on Reactive Intermediates and Unusual Molecules was held at

 Heron Island, Great Barrier Reef,